ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/InputOutput.rst

      - "volumetric soil liquid"
      - "m3/m3"

 The full Land DA data bucket download (see :numref:`Section %s <sample-case-data>`) includes :term:`ICs` for Land DA in the ``inputs/NOAHMP_IC`` directory.
 These are essentially dummy ICs that can be used with LND and warmstart ATML cases.
 For :term:`ATML` coldstart cases, the ``fcst_ic`` task will generate the ICs by running the model for one cycle before performing DA, and users need not worry about staging ICs.
 For :term:`LND` or ATML warmstart cases, ICs must be provided.
 Users can use the ICs from the ``inputs/NOAHMP_IC`` directory (downloaded from the data bucket) for any case.
-In theory, users can also choose to use/produce their own ICs, either by running the ATML coldstart case for the cycle before the desired date or by generating them fro the :term:`GDAS` results.
+In theory, users can also choose to use/produce their own ICs, either by running the ATML coldstart case for the cycle before the desired date or by generating them from the :term:`GDAS` results.
 However, this is not yet supported functionality for the Land DA System.

 .. _fv3-fix-tiled: